scdnj/public-marketplace-for-finetuning/README.md

 sequenceDiagram
     actor User
     participant Web
-    participant I as LightHouse IPFS
+    participant I as Arweave and Filecoin
     participant Z as Zero Knowledge Model
     participant S as Sepolia
     participant T as Tezos